DMTN-214

 Second, add the user to the configuration for the cluster:

-If more topics should be available, add them.
-If running in a different environment than the USDF integration environment, modify the appropriate config file, not values-usdfdev-alert-stream-broker.yaml.
+1. Make a change to github.com/lsst-sqre/phalanx’s applications/alert-stream-broker/values-usdfdev-alert-stream-broker.yaml file. * Add the new user to the list of users under alert-stream-broker.users: https://github.com/lsst-sqre/phalanx/blob/4f65bb054229d0fd95ee95b50a18a124611411e6/applications/alert-stream-broker/values-usdfdev-alert-stream-broker.yaml#L71C1-L71C1 * Make sure you use the same username, and grant it read-only access to the alerts-simulated topic by setting readonlyTopics: ["alerts-simulated"] just like the other entries. * If more topics should be available, add them. * If running in a different environment than the USDF integration environment, modify the appropriate config file, not values-usdfdev-alert-stream-broker.yaml.

-5. Click “sync” and leave all the defaults to sync your changes, creating the new user.
+6. Click “sync” and leave all the defaults to sync your changes, creating the new user.

 Verify that the new KafkaUser was created by using the filters on the left side to search for the new username.

-Verify that the user was added to Kafka by using Kowl and going to the “Access Control List” section (see 2.2 Secure Password Use).
+Verify that the user was added to Kafka by using Kowl and going to the “Access Control List” section (see Secure Password Use).

-Optionally verify that access works using a method similar to that in 3.1 Testing connectivity.
+Optionally verify that access works using a method similar to that in Testing connectivity.

-4.4 Removing a user account
+Removing a user account#

 1. Delete the user from the list in github.com/lsst-sqre/phalanx’s applications/alert-stream-broker/values-usdfdev-alert-stream-broker.yaml file.